spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Checks.md

 - **Mandatory Fields**: The control ensures that all mandatory fields are filled in before submitting data.
 If a mandatory field is left blank, an error message is displayed.

+- **Mandatory Fields Metadata**: The control parses the metadata of the entity set and checks that all mandatory fields are filled in before submitting data.
+If a mandatory field is left blank, an error message is displayed ([CAP Annotation](https://cap.cloud.sap/docs/guides/providing-services#mandatory)).

 - **Column Names Mismatch**: The control checks that the column names in the uploaded file match the expected column names.
 If there is a mismatch i.e. a additional column that should not be there, an error message is displayed.

 - **Data Type Mismatch**: The control checks that the data types in the uploaded file match the expected data types.